-This example is taken from chapter 6.2.1 "Tutorial #1" from the ASCO manual.
+This example is taken from Chapt.
+6.2.1 Tutorial #1 from the ASCO manual.
 In addition to the features already mentioned above, it adds Monte-Carlo and corner simulations.
 The file inv.cfg contains the following section:

-#Optimization Flow# Alter:yes \$do we want to do corner analysis?
-MonteCarlo:yes \$do we want to do MonteCarlo analysis?
+#Optimization Flow# Alter:yes \$ do we want to do corner analysis?